tedliosu/cuda_mergesort_ytl/README.md

       any outside help would be appreciated; more than willing to refactor code to make unit tests easier :)</s> Done on May 13 2024 :)

+5. Prevent people from entering too large array sizes based on max total VRAM (total VRAM - 512 mib basically).

-5. Port over application to Windows maybe?
+6. Port over application to Windows maybe?